-Sixty years after Independence, a great newspaper, The New Indian Express, lies dying in Mount Road (this was written before the paper moved to Ambattur and got a face lift), brought low by unprincipled editors and an indifferent owner.
+Sixty years after Independence, a great newspaper, The New Indian Express, lies dying in Mount Road (this was written before the paper moved to Ambattur), brought low by unprincipled editors and an indifferent owner.
 The editors believe that cultivating religious superstition and caste prejudice will raise readership and save their power positions.
 They are unscrupulous, no different from the criminal and communal politicians who sit in our Indian legislatures.
 But Aditya Sinha and Manoj Kumar Sonthalia, try as they might, have lost the race for subscriptions.

-Informed readers of The New Indian Express have left the drab broadsheet for the more enlightened and interesting Deccan Chronicle.
+Informed readers of The New Indian Express have left the drab broadsheet for the more entertaining Deccan Chronicle.
 Still, Sinha and Sonthalia clutch at straws to maintain a presence in Madras, publishing Catholic propaganda to appease a minority readership and keep missionary travel writers employed.
 The result is that at least one incensed reader, B.R.
 Haran, has dubbed the paper the “Evangelical Express”.
-Ramnath Goenka, great freedom fighter and founder of the Indian Express, must be turning somersaults in heaven!
+Ramnath Goenka, founder of the Indian Express and fierce fighter for India’s independence, must be turning somersaults in heaven!

 All these pious items of fable and romance would be of no account except that the legend carries at its heart a vicious communal tale of harassment and murder.
-St. Thomas, according to Ponnu Elizabeth Mathew, “… lived in hiding [at Little Mount] before he was slain by Raja Mahadevan, the leader in Mylapore, [on Big Mount].”
+St. Thomas, according to Ponnu Elizabeth Mathew, “… lived in hiding before he was slain by Raja Mahadevan, the leader in Mylapore.”
 Other versions of the Portuguese fable target Brahmins as the assassins of the apostle.
-The charge is false and deeply offensive to Hindus, and this has been brought to the attention of The New Indian Express editors years ago, when they were challenged about other stories of St. Thomas they had published and presented to readers as Indian history.
+The charge is false and deeply offensive to Hindus, and this had been brought to the attention of The New Indian Express editors years ago, when they were challenged about other stories of St. Thomas they had published and presented to readers as Indian history.
 Earlier on 29 June 2004, we had written to the editor as follows:

 This letter was published in The New Indian Express on 16 July 2004, after a reminder had been sent to the managing editor.
 He and his chief, blind and stubborn as they are about the implications of spreading the St. Thomas tale, did not want to know any more about it.

-Ironically, the “historian” who has spoken out on the travels of St. Thomas, is the Pope himself.
-He has stated that the apostle got as far as western India, now Pakistan, called Parthia or Gandhara in the 1st century.
+Ironically, the “historian” who has spoken out on the travels of St. Thomas is Pope Benedict.
+He has stated that the apostle got as far as western India, now western Pakistan, called Parthia or Gandhara in the first century.
 He is following the Persian cultural ambiance and desert geography described in the Acts of Thomas, which is logical for a Catholic scholar to do.
 Another Christian historian, better equipped than the Pope to decide on St. Thomas in India, is Anglican Bishop Stephen Neill.
 In History of Christianity in India: The Beginnings to 1707 A.D., he wrote:

 Bishop Neill was greatly pained by the spread of a spurious St. Thomas history among Indians, such as Ponnu Elisabeth Mathew and her editors at The New Indian Express promote, and observes:

-More recently, Dr. Koenraad Elst, in an article near the end of this book called “Why Indians should reject St. Thomas and Christianity” (recommended reading for Indian Christians and Church hierarchs), writes:
+More recently, Dr. Koenraad Elst, in an article near the end of this book called “Why Indians should reject St. Thomas and Christianity”, writes:

 Indeed, it is a fraud, and a wicked fraud at that, filled with communal venom and religious bigotry.
 It is expected that lndian Christian writers like Ponnu Elizabeth Mathew would subscribe to it, but that editors Aditya Sinha and Monoj Kumar Sonthlia should assist in spreading the poison in Indian society is shocking and inexcusable, especially as they have been seized of the issue many times over over many years.